-WARNING!
-The information and forms in this toolkit are not legal advice and are not a substitute for the help of a lawyer.
+Warning: The information and forms in this guide are not legal advice and are not a substitute for the help of a lawyer.
 It’s a good idea to talk with a lawyer about your particular situation.

 Under Texas law, it is sexual assault if anyone, male or female, made you have sex by using force or threatening to hurt you or someone close to you.
 Specifically, this can mean:

 - Someone put their penis, finger or other object in your vagina or anus by using force or harm;

 - Someone put their penis in your mouth by using force or threat of harm;